ttcdm/willowOS/README.md

 **GDT** - Works I'm pretty sure<br>
 **IDT** - I can expand on the entries as I see fit, but it works fine.<br>
 **Memory Management** - Memory mapping, physical and virtual addressing, physical page frame allocation and deallocation, and a functional heap.
 Missing virtual memory unmapping.<br>
 **ACPI** - Parsed APCI tables manually.
 Will switch to using uACPI in the future.
 Local APIC is enabled and working.
 Timers are working ish as well.
-Also need an IOAPIC for keyboard interrupts so I don't have to poll for inputs.<br>
+Currently working on hooking up the IOAPIC to be able to receive keyboard interrupts instead of having to poll for them.<br>
 **Multiprocessing** - Currently using 4 physical cores.
 AP's are properly initialized and are executing C code.
 Their local APIC's are enabled as well.
 Need to implement spinlocks like sephamores or something, processor synchronization, something to do with caching idk.<br>
 **Scheduling** - A working preemptive context switching scheduler.
-Currently implementing sleeping, blocking, and yielding, but the processes creating, pushing, and running threads are all functional.<br>
+Able to create, push, run, block, unblock, and yield threads.
+A priority system hasn't been implemented yet so every thread gets equal CPU time unless they voluntarily yield early.
+Currently trying to get thread sleeping to work.<br>
+**Miscellaneous** - Spinlocks and mutexes haven't been implemented yet.
+It should be easy but I've been putting it off.<br>

 ### To run,<br>
 ```